hackbg/fadroma/packages/deploy/upload.spec.ts.md

 import { ok } from 'node:assert'
 ```

+Contracts start out as source code, which `@fadroma/build` compiles to binary artifacts
+(WASM files).
+The `Uploader` class takes care of uploading them and producing a JSON file
+containing upload metadata, which we call an **upload receipt**.

 ```typescript
 import { JSONDirectory } from '@hackbg/kabinet'
 import { DeployConfig, FSUploader } from '@fadroma/deploy'